open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

             "to": {
               "speakerUri": "tag:some_Convener.com,2025:"
             },
-            "parameters": {
             "reason": "more information to add"
-            }
           }
         ]
       }